-- 5. All veterans are responsible for notifying the certifying officer of any repeated courses. - 6.
-All veterans are required to alert the Office of the Registrar when adding a course, dropping a course, or withdrawing from the University. - 7.
-Any veteran receiving incomplete grades ("I") during any semester must remove those incompletes by the last day of the sixth week of the following semester enrolled (See also under FINANCIAL AID AND THE ACADEMIC PROGRAM-GRADING). - 8.
+- 1. All veterans are required to submit a copy of their DD 214. - 2.
+All veterans are required to submit a copy of their COE (Certificate of Eligibility). - 3.
+All veterans must be certified each semester.
+It will be the veteran's responsibility to notify the certifying officer in the Office of the Registrar of any changes in the Semester Class Schedule. - 4.
+Veterans Affairs will not pay for courses outside of a student's academic requirement. - 5.
+All veterans are responsible for notifying the certifying officer of any repeated courses. - 6.
+All veterans are required to alert the Office of the Registrar when adding a course, dropping a course, or withdrawing from the University. - Any veteran receiving incomplete grades ("I") during any semester must remove those incompletes by the last day of the sixth week of the following semester enrolled (See also under FINANCIAL AID AND THE ACADEMIC PROGRAM-GRADING). - 8.
 All veterans are responsible for notifying the certifying officer of any transfer work. - 9.
 Veterans' benefits will be discontinued for any veteran student who has been required to withdraw.
 Recipients of Title IV and/or Veterans' Educational Benefits will be required to complete successfully a minimum of 12 credit hours per semester.
 A Title IV student who must repeat a course that was originally paid for with Title IV monies will be required to pay for the repeat course with the student's own funds. - 10.
 Students receiving VA benefits who repeat a course three or more times may incur a debt with Veterans Affairs.